 What to expect at your appointment

-When you arrive, you will be greeted by one of our friendly team of receptionists who will make you feel welcome and help put you and your pet at ease.
+When you arrive with us ar Veterinary Vision, you will be greeted by one of our friendly team of receptionists who will make you feel welcome and help put you and your pet at ease.
 You will be offered a seat in our waiting area where you will find complimentary refreshments and a restroom.
 Each of our centres has a large car park adjacent to the practice alongside dedicated dog walking areas to ensure the comfort and safety of your pet.

 The initial consultation may take up to one hour and, where possible, a full ophthalmic examination will be performed during this time.
 The findings of the examination will be discussed fully with you at the end of the examination, along with plans for any further investigations or necessary treatment.